-Do not miss one of the temporary art exhibits at Palazzo Cucchiari, a beautiful nineteenth-century residence with lovely frescoes on the walls, ceilings decorated with papier mâché, sparkling marbles and decorations in precious cypress wood
+Do not miss one of the temporary art exhibits at Palazzo Cucchiari.
+This beautiful nineteenth-century residence is enriched with lovely frescoes on the walls, ceilings decorated with paper-mâché, sparkling marbles, and decorations in precious cypress wood.

-The museum of Marble
+The Museum of Marble

 The marble quarries

-I suggest you a visit to the Galleria Ravaccione, a unique indoor quarry and the Cava Museo (Quarry Museum).
-It is the result of 40 years of research made by Walter Danesi, the owner of a little but fundamental souvenir shop.
+I suggest you visit the Galleria Ravaccione, a unique indoor quarry, and the Cava Museo (Quarry Museum).
+The museum is the result of forty years of research made by Walter Danesi, the owner of a little but fundamental souvenir shop.

 The village of Colonnata

-The Marina di Carrara
+The Marina of Carrara

 Events in Carrara

-Another interesting event is the Marble Week in July where artists decorate the square of the town with their best works.
+Another interesting event is Marble Week in July where artists decorate the square of the town with their best works.

 Every end of August, for two weeks, the fair center in Marina di Carrara hosts the September Fest.
 It is one of the biggest beer festivals in the region that attracts thousands of locals and visitors to taste Bavaria’s typical beer and food.